Nkwenti-Severian-Ndongtsop/Customize_shell_environment/README.md

 - Tegha Romeo
 - Ngam Vitalis

-This repository contains two script used to customize the bash shell propmt.
+This repository contains two scripts used to customize the bash shell propmt.

 ## How to access and execute the files